amd-lima/amd-lima/README.md

 - 🔭 I’m currently working and studying as a _full Stack Development_
-- 🌱 I’m currently learning _JavaScript with NodeJs and React_
+- 🌱 I’m learning _JavaScript with NodeJs and React_
 - 👩🏻‍💻 I already worked with _mainframe with Natural Language_
 - ⚡ Fun fact: I love Harry Potter 🧙‍♂️
 <br><br><br>